mtdukes/filing-fetcher/README.md

 https://github.com/sunlightlabs/fcc_political_ads/blob/develop/fcc_adtracker/scraper/fcc_scraper.py

 ##Example
+python ../fetcher.py ../stations.csv

+Enter csv, file destination and "1" flag to pass list of stations and their RSS feeds.
+Currently set for a scheduled run of every 60 seconds for debug purposes, but will evetually be set to run every four hours (14400 seconds).

+##Debug mode

-python fetcher.py https://stations.fcc.gov/station-profile/wral-tv/rss/feed-/political_file/2014 wral/
+python ../fetcher.py https://stations.fcc.gov/station-profile/wral-tv/rss/feed-/political_file/2014 1 wral

-(Debug) Takes RSS from single stations and downloads all files.
+Takes RSS from single stations and downloads all files.
 Will create a log to track downloads and will NOT download files if they've already been downloaded.

-OR

-python fetcher.py stations.csv wral/ 1

-(Will eventually be default) enter csv, file destination and "1" flag to pass list of stations and their RSS feeds.
-Currently set for a scheduled run of every 60 seconds for debug purposes, but will evetually be set to run every four hours (14400 seconds).

 ##TODO
 - Set up server functionality (where will this live?)
 - Database integration
 - Add DC integration
-- Switch single filing entry to nondefault mode
 - Refactor BECAUSE I AM AWFUL AT THIS